coderefinery/jupyter/guide.md

 can depend on the instructor's background.
 The first episode emphasizes the "computational narrative" aspect of notebooks, and highlights a few common use cases.
-The gravitational-wave discovery is used as a motivational example, and it's helpful if the instructor clicks the mybinder link to see how the notebooks become available for interactive exploration in the cloud.
+The gravitational-wave discovery is used as a motivational example, and it's helpful if the instructor clicks the Binder link to see how the notebooks become available for interactive exploration in the cloud.
 The instructor should also open the link "Gallery of interesting Jupyter notebooks" to show the wide variety of notebooks that people have shared online.